nduluesomto/responsive_register_login_ui/README.md

 A responsive UI for Register and Login Pages (responsive_register_login_ui)

 ## Getting Started
-This simple project is a simple aesthetic UI for Flutter Apps using Navigator.push to navigate between pages.
+This project is a simple aesthetic UI for Flutter Apps using Navigator.push to navigate between pages.

 ## Folder Structure
 Here is the core folder structure which flutter provides.